znields/search-queue/README.md

 ## Acknowledgements

-A special thanks to the following people for their help in testing, designing, and generating ideas for Search Queue:
+A special thanks to the following people for their help in testing, designing, and generating ideas for Search Queue.

 #### Anisa Vashi

+In addition to bug testing and making design recommendations, Anisa generated one of Search Queue's most useful features: the ability to search queued terms with different search engines.

 #### Ben Takacs

+Ben was instrumental in bug testing the second iteration of the user interface of Search Queue.
+He also recommended that an empty search term be displayed when the extension is installed, a feature that makes this extension easier to use and understand.

 #### Scott Teagle

+Scott helped perfect the flow and terminology of the introduction that the user is given upon the installation of Search Queue.

 #### Eric Hildebrandt

-#### Sarah Teagle
+Eric recommended the removal of uncessary buttons in the introduction and helped point out design flaws.

 #### William Nields

+William generated the idea to add the start button to the queue editor page.